ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Whitewater-Rafting-BSA/index.md

 <div>

-The Whitewater Rafting BSA Award provides an introduction to whitewater rafting skills and safety procedures and serves as a program opportunity for Scouts BSA, Venturing, and Sea Scioutng units in camp or out.
+The Whitewater Rafting BSA Award provides an introduction to whitewater rafting skills and safety procedures and serves as a program opportunity for Scouts BSA, Venturing, and Sea Scouting units in camp or out.
 The Whitewater Rafting BSA Award recognizes the challenge and adventure of participation in a rafting trip conducted by outfitters or councils.
-Mastery of Whitewater Rafting BSA skills is a first critical step towards satisfying *Safety Afloat* guidelines for safe whitewater rafting excursions.
+Mastery of Whitewater Rafting BSAlskills is a first critical step towards satisfying *Safety Afloat* guidelines for safe whitewater rafting excursions.

 Even though the outfitter is primarily responsible for the safe conduct of a whitewater excursion, unit leaders are still required to have BSA Safety Afloat training.
 Guides may not be familiar with some aspects of Safety Afloat such as medical reviews, the buddy system, or swimming ability.
 In particular, unit leaders should pre-screen applicants for the BSA Whitewater Rafting award to meet the prerequisite requirement for BSA swimmer classification.